-Do You Need a Federal Employer Identification Number (FEIN) to Get a Washington, DC Business License?
+Is a FEIN Number Required to Get a DC Business License?

 It is necessary to get a Federal Employer Identification Number (FEIN) by contacting the IRS directly.
 You can also get your FEIN online.

-Do You Need to Register With the Office of Tax and Revenue to Get a Washington, DC Business License?
+Are You Required to Register With the Office of Tax and Revenue to Get Business License in DC?